-The Department of Physics and Astronomy at Millikin University was staffed for the 2012-2013 AY by two full-time Associate Professors, Eric Martell (chair) and Casey Watson.
-Both faculty frequently carry overloads.
+The Department of Physics and Astronomy at Millikin University was staffed for the 2013-2014 AY by two full-time Associate Professors, Casey Watson (chair) and Eric Martell.
+Both faculty have frequently carried overloads in the past, but we have sought to remedy this recently by reducing the hours required for introductory physics labs (PY 171 and 172) from 3 hours to 2 hours per lab.
+We were able to accomplish this reduction without the loss of educational value to the students by using innovative, new pedagogical techniques and devices in the lab.
+These will be detailed in Eric's annual evaluation.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.

 The number of students who are physics majors has grown significantly over the past three years.
 As of Fall 2004, there was one sophomore and three freshmen physics majors.
-During the 2012-2013 year, we graduated six students, Joe Cheeney, Bret Henderson, Eddie Pluhar, Chris Pelikan, Nikki Tipsword, Jamiahus Walton.
-Three of the six will be attending graduate school in the fall, and two more are applying.
-In Fall 2013, we expect to have six seniors (one in the dual-degree program at Washington University), three juniors, five sophomores, and four freshmen enrolled as physics majors.
+During the 2012-2013 year, we graduated six students, Joe Cheeney, Bret Henderson, Eddie Pluhar, Chris Pelikan, Nikki Tipsword, Jamiahus Walton, and in the 2013-2014 year, we graduated five students, Brian Barry, Josh Monroe, Brad Rucker, Syed Salik, and Liyang (Leon) Yu.
+Brian is taking his actuarial exams, Josh plans to apply to continue doing dark matter research with Casey and then apply to graduate programs in physics this fall, Brad is working with his father - who works with solar cells, Syed is attending medical school, and Leon plans to combine his physics and business training.
+Due to the large numbers of graduates in our two most recent classes, our numbers are down a bit, but still far exceed the one major we had in 2003.
+In Fall 2014, we expect to have three seniors, three juniors, two sophomores, and five freshmen enrolled as physics majors.

-Most students who pass through courses in Physics or Astronomy are not physics majors, and therefore serve as evidence for the department's extensive service to the University.
-In addition, because of the excellent astronomical equipment that the University has, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures to local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.
+Most students who pass through courses in Physics or Astronomy are not physics majors, but part of the department's extensive service to the University (typically at least 100 nonmajor student enroll in our introductory physics and astronomy courses each semester).
+In addition, because of our excellent astronomical facilities, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures to local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.

-Research tells us that successful physicists are good at more than problem solving and doing experiments - they have to be good communicators (both orally and in writing) and be able to work as part of a team.
-Throughout our curriculum, our students are expected to develop each of these skills, eventually culminating in a near-professional performance during their Senior Research projects.
-In 2012-13, our students demonstrated what they had learned in a variety of ways.
-All six of our graduating seniors presented their research at the Millikin Undergraduate Poster Symposium, with Eddie Pluhar winning a first place prize and Jamiahus Walton a second place prize.
-One other student, Syed Salik, completed a Leighty Scholar research project with Dr. Martell.
-Five of the graduating students presented their research in professional settings multiple times, including at the 2013 March Meeting of the American Physical Society.
+Research tells us that successful physicists must acquire more than just problem-solving and experimental skills to be successful - they must also be good communicators (both orally and in writing) and be able to work as part of a team.
+Throughout our curriculum, our students are expected to develop all of these skills, eventually culminating in a professional-level performance during their Senior Research project(s) and the final presentations on their findings.
+In 2013-14, our students demonstrated what they had learned in a variety of ways.
+Four of our graduating seniors presented their research at the Millikin Undergraduate Poster Symposium, and three of them presented at the 2014 April Meeting of the American Physical Society - a national stage attended by thousands of physicists.
+(Two juniors and a sophomore also presented research at this national meeting).